Skip to content

 Modern slavery act statement

-This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes SSP’s slavery and human trafficking statement for the financial year ending 31 March 2026.
-It applies to SSP Topco Limited and all of its subsidiaries in the United Kingdom and has been approved by the Directors.
+This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes SSP’s slavery and human trafficking statement for the financial year ending 31 March 2027.
+It applies to SSP Topco Limited and the UK entities listed in this statement and has been approved by the Board of Directors of SSP Midco 2 Limited.

-While this statement fulfils SSP’s obligations under UK law, the principles and commitments described here reflect our wider global approach to respecting human rights and preventing modern slavery across all SSP operations.
+This statement is intended to meet SSP’s transparency obligations under UK law for the entities covered, and the principles and commitments described here reflect our wider global approach to respecting human rights and preventing modern slavery across SSP operations.

 Our Commitment

 Modern slavery is a crime and a fundamental violation of human rights.
-It includes slavery, servitude, forced and compulsory labour, and human trafficking — all of which involve the deprivation of a person’s liberty for personal or commercial gain.
+It includes slavery, servitude, forced and compulsory labour, and human trafficking — all of which involve the exploitation of people through coercion, threats or abuse of vulnerability.

 SSP maintains a zero-tolerance approach to all forms of modern slavery and human trafficking.
 We are committed to acting ethically and with integrity in all our business dealings and relationships.
 We continue to implement, monitor, and strengthen effective systems and controls to ensure modern slavery has no place in our business or supply chains.